SidBhadra-Lobo/Rice_project/README.md

  5).
 Aligng with Align with [BWA-MEM](https://github.com/lh3/bwa).

-## O. glumaepatula VS O. sativa Reference Genomes
+## Reference Genomes: O. glumaepatula VS O. sativa

 **Comparisons:**
 On a per chromosome basis between reference genomes on the following criteria in order to gauge their relative quality.